Prisca-07/North-America-Retail-Sales/README.md

 # North America Retail Sales Optimization Analysis

 ## Project Overview
+Sales Data Analysis for North America Retail
+As a data analyst, analyze sales data to uncover key insights on:
+-  Profitability
+-  Business performance
+-  Product performance
+-  Customer behavior
+Using a dataset containing product, customer, sales, profit, and return details, identify areas for improvement and suggest strategies to enhance efficiency and profitability, ultimately informing business decisions for North America Retail.

 ## Data Source
 Retail supply Chain Sales AnalysisCSV was the dataset used.